 Google Chrome browser is the most popular web browser in use today.
-To make sure your Chrome browser is secured and protected, the latest security patches and upgrades are automatically applied to the browser installed on your computer.
+To ensure your Chrome browser is secured and protected, the latest security patches and upgrades are automatically applied to the browser installed on your computer.

 Normally updates happen in the background when you close and reopen your computer’s browser.
 However, if you haven’t closed your browser in a while, these updates won’t apply and will be in pending states.
 To update your Google Chrome browser, follow the steps below: